National insurance contributions (NICs)

 - The relevant valuation date to determine whether the value is greater than GBP 500,000 is 1 April 2012, and this value forms the basis of calculating the ATED for five years from 1 April 2013.

-- ATED is currently based on property values at 1 April 2012, but a new valuation is required at 1 April 2017, to be used from 2018.
+- ATED was originally based on property values at 1 April 2012, but a new valuation was required at 1 April 2017, to be used from 2018.

 - The return and payment must be submitted to HMRC by 30 April at the start of each year.